Why Are Poinsettias The Official Christmas Flower?

 Keep your plant out of draughts.

-There’s an array of other beautiful blooms that add a festive touch to your home
+There’s also an array of other beautiful blooms that add a festive touch to your home.

 6. Beautiful Winter Floral Displays with Poinsettias & Other Blooms

-If your poinsettia is starting to die off, you can rescue the brachts that are still looking good and create a colourful floral arrangement
+If your poinsettia is starting to die off, you can rescue the bracts that are still looking good and create a colourful floral arrangement.

 Trim the stems just below the leaves and dip the ends in boiling water for a few seconds.